 Another way to optimize your Google search results is to focus on voice searches.
 Did you know that over 20% of mobile searches are initiated by voice?
 To take advantage of this, optimize your site with long-tail keywords written in everyday speech.
 Avoid formal search words since they don’t reflect the ordinary language used in voice searches.

 According to Mary Meeker’s 2017 report, people in the US spent 28% of their total media consumption time on mobile in 2016.
-But mobile ad spend represented only 21% of the total, which led to $16 billion in missed opportunities on mobile.
+But mobile ad spending represented only 21% of the total, which led to $16 billion in missed opportunities on mobile.

 However, it’s not easy to profit from mobile ads due to the popularity of ad blockers.
 A promising alternative to mobile advertising is Google shopping – this service allows businesses to bypass ad blockers and display product offers directly in Google search results.

-According to a PwC survey, two thirds of shoppers don’t use a mobile app due to privacy and security concerns.
+According to a PwC survey, two-thirds of shoppers don’t use a mobile app due to privacy and security concerns.
 To turn this around, businesses need to invest in more secure ways of selling their products/services.

 Although big apps like Evernote or Dropbox are trusted by millions, most businesses need to earn their audience’s trust the hard way.
 Websites have SSL certificates, but mobile apps will need something similar soon.